 HTM Favorite Credit Cards for People with a Bad Credit Score

 Petal Cash Back Visa Card – This is an awesome card for folks who have had credit trouble in the past.
+Or for unemployed folks looking for a credit card.
 Petal Card doesn’t look at your credit score when issuing the card.
 They use an alternative algorithm that assesses your other financial behavior.
-So, if your credit score isn’t great and you want to change that, the Petal Cash Back Visa is an excellent option – in particular because they’ve eliminated most of the fees you would typically find with a card targeted towards people with poor credit.
+So, if your credit score isn’t great and you want to change that, the Petal Cash Back Visa is an excellent option.
+In particular because they’ve eliminated most of the fees you would typically find with a card targeted towards people with poor credit.
 And you’ll even be earning rewards when using it!

 Best Credit Card for High Grocery Spending